monstong/redrockTechLibrary/OracleDatabase/12c-rman.md

     * To recover single table partitions, the COMPATIBLE initialization parameter for target database must be set to 11.1.0 or higher.

  - RECOVER TABLE optoins
-    * AUXILIARY DESTINATION clause and one of the following clauses to specify the point in time for recovery:
+    * AUXILIARY DESTINATION : Specifies the location used to store data files for the auxiliary database
-    * UNTIL TIME, UNTIL SCN, or UNTIL SEQUENCE.
+    * UNTIL TIME, UNTIL SCN, or UNTIL SEQUENCE : Specifies the point in time for recovery
     * DUMP FILE and DATAPUMP DESTINATION : Specifies the name of the export dump file containing recovered tables or table partitions and the location in which it must be stored.
-See "About the Data Pump Export Dump File Used During RMAN Table Recovery" for information.
     * NOTABLEIMPORT : Indicates that the recovered tables or table partitions must not be imported into the target database.
-See "About Importing Recovered Tables and Table Partitions into the Target Database"
     * REMAP TABLE : Renames the recovered tables or table partitions in the target database.
-See "About Renaming Recovered Tables and Table Partitions During RMAN Recovery"
     * REMAP TABLESPACE : Recovers the tables or table partitions into a tablespace that is different from the one in which these objects originally existed.

  - Examples